 Fill an ice cube tray with water and drop a different color food coloring into each cube compartment.
 Then, freeze until solid.
 Use your colorful ice cubes to “paint” your own abstract Winter art on paper.

 This winter activity for preschoolers is perfect for exploring color recognition and color mixing.
 Plus, it’s a fun way to introduce states of matter to your early learners too.

 Free Winter Activities for Preschoolers

 Those were my favorite winter activities for kids to do this January.
 For all 60 hands on winter printables that were created in 2021, click here!
 Then, keep scrolling for even more winter freebies.

 Free Winter Activities for Kids

-I know how helpful our free winter printables were last year, so we created even more.
+I know how helpful our free winter printables were in 2021, so we created even more in 2022.

 Need more winter or Christmas activities?

 I got you!
 Check out all of my preschool and kindergarten Christmas activities HERE!
 Enjoy your year.